 [21:00] Your shortlist of BMV properties that are getting missed on other searches

-[25:24] Narrowing down your shortlist and getting out and viewing
+[25:24] Narrowing down the shortlist and getting out and viewing

 [27:28] Taking the next step